DolMalin/realtime-api-president-agenda/README.md

 # realtime-api-president-agenda

-This realtime API uses scrapping in order to fetch french president's agenda from his website : https://www.elysee.fr/agenda
+This realtime API uses scrapping in order to fetch and organize french president's agenda from his website : https://www.elysee.fr/agenda